Get access to historic name change records

 Fees for Get access to historic name change records

-If the name change certificate you're requesting is still managed by a Probate and Family Court, there is a $20 fee.
+If you need an up-to-date name change certificate there is a fee of $20.
+You can request the certificate at the Probate and Family Court in the county the name change was filed.
 The cutoff date for who manages the certificates depends on the specific county.
 Earlier records may have a nominal fee if you want certified or hard copies.

 How to get Get access to historic name change records